itmaybejj/linkpurpose/README.md

       baseSelector: 'a[href]',

       // Classes for all matched links
-      baseLinkClass: 'link-purpose', // A class must be provided to prevent recursion
+      baseLinkClass: 'link-purpose', // A unique class MUST be provided to prevent recursion
       baseIconWrapperClass: 'link-purpose-icon',
       noBreakClass: 'link-purpose-nobreak',
       hiddenTextClass: false,

+      // Mask headers when users click out to external links
+      noReferrer: false,

       purposes: {
         external: {